 Pick a strong and sturdy container that will serve as an impassable barrier for the roots of your bamboo.
 The roots of running bamboos can break through nearly anything.
 A metal planter is almost the only choice for running bamboos.
 However, these heat up or freeze quickly, which doesn’t make them the perfect candidates unless well-insulated from the inside.

-A container that has good drainage is a must to prevent root rot.
+A container that has adequate drainage is a must to prevent root rot.
 You can drill holes into the bottom.
 Pot feet are great to ensure the water is draining properly.

 It is important to avoid shaky and top-heavy containers that may tumble over.
 This is seriously relevant for tall varieties of bamboo in a windy area.
 Keep a moderately low and steady rectangular or round container.
 Narrow neck pots are not suitable.
 It will give you a hard time removing the root ball without cracking the pot when it is time to divide your plants.